masaid2244/ISTQB-CTFL-Agile-PK-By-Masaid-Zeb/README.md

 - **Perception:**
   The **Agile Tester** certification might seem less essential compared to **CTFL**, which covers broader testing principles.

----

 ## 🔮 The Future of Agile Methodologies:

 - **Agile methodologies** are becoming essential in software development.
 - I believe the **Agile Tester** certification is the next big step for testers, and it aligns with the increasing demand for Agile professionals in modern software development.
-- **CTFL** is still the primary focus for many, but more testers should see the **Agile Tester** certification as a logical progression to stay competitive in the job market.
----

 ## 🏆 Next Steps After Certification

 Once certified, you can proceed to higher-level Agile certifications, such as: